 Both of these narratives between different groups within Ethiopia and Eritrea demonstrate some of the complexities of managing an eruption on a border.
 The legacy of conflict in the region is critical, but there are also tensions between the semi-nomadic Afar communities that inhabit the Danakil region on both sides of the border, and their lack of communication and representation with national governments: both ARG and EASE accuse the national governments in Ethiopia and Eritrea respectively of failing to deal with the crisis that was affecting Afar peoples.
-As well as the jurisdictional border, then, the vertical borders within states were an issue here.
+As well as the jurisdictional border, then, the vertical borders within nation-states were an issue here.

-Access to the eruption site was very limited, particularly for international scientists.
+Access to the eruption site was very limited due to the ongoing hostility between Ethiopia and Eritrea, and limitations to travel beyond Asmara for foreign nationals in Eritrea, particularly affecting international scientists.
 The geopolitical tensions between and within nations made it very challenging for any aid to get through rapidly, and internal conflict between the various local and national authorities exacerbated the situation.
 Communication links between the site of the eruption and the larger populated areas of both countries are relatively poor and dependent on radios.
-While Eritrean authorities had some warning of the eruption via the USGS earthquake alert service (Wald et al., 2008) to an international colleague who happened to be in Asmara, the absence of volcano monitoring was a major hindrance to management, and in any case no warning was released to Ethiopia by the Eritrean authorities.
+While Eritrean authorities had some warning of the eruption via the USGS earthquake alert service (Wald et al., 2008) to an international colleague who happened to be in Asmara, the absence of volcano monitoring was a major hindrance to management, and in any case no warning was released to Ethiopia by the Eritrean authorities according to interviewees.
 The centralised governance with limited communication over peripheral areas was also a challenge during this eruption: structures of government can be important in ensuring a swift response and appeals to international aid.
-This was a problem on both sides of the border in 2011.
+This was a problem on both sides of the border in 2011, according to interviewees.

 However, it is worth noting that while political diplomacy does not exist between the countries, relationships do exist at lower levels.
-Eritrean scientists have worked with Ethiopian scientists in the past.
+From interviews, it is clear that Eritrean scientists have worked with Ethiopian scientists in the past.
 It is also possible for third parties to collaborate with each side – and science is viewed as not being a political threat.
 The importance of this can be emphasised during crises, as highlighted by one interviewee involved in the crisis:

 Then of course Nabro erupted which kind of brought home to the politicians how important it is to understand this [volcano monitoring] so that helped.
 Just realising science is actually somewhere we can actually do this because it's not political and no one really cares about that.
-Scientist 13 (Oct 2016)
+(Scientist 13, Oct 2016)

 Interviewees also mentioned that there are different issues with civil institutions and scientific disciplines in Eritrea and Ethiopia.
-Eritrea has a strong focus on mining geology rather than hazards geology: there is no real infrastructure to manage hazards other than the army.
-In Ethiopia, the challenge is to integrate a range of university and official geological survey groups in a programme of volcano monitoring across the country (Vye-Brown et al., 2016), and again the civil defence capacity in the Afar region is limited.
+Eritrea has a strong focus on mining geology rather than hazards geology: there is no real infrastructure to manage hazards other than the army according to interviewees.
+In Ethiopia, the challenge is to integrate a range of university and official geological survey groups in a programme of volcano monitoring across the country (Vye-Brown et al., 2016), and again, based on interviews and documentary evidence, the civil defence capacity in the Afar region is limited.
 Communicating risk between the countries is unlikely at the governmental level; however, there are links at a scientific level between the two countries via the Eastern and Southern African Seismic Working Group.